Democratic Sen. Bob Menendez found guilty in federal corruption trial; Chuck Schumer calls on him to resign - KVIA

 Should Menendez remain in the race as an independent candidate, that could split the Democratic vote, opening a path for Republican nominee Curtis Bashaw – a scenario Democrats are desperate to avoid given the many challenges they face in defending their narrow majority.

 Schumer, who had previously refused to weigh in on whether Menendez should step down, immediately released a statement after the verdict was announced, saying that Menendez “must now do what is right for his constituents, the Senate, and our country, and resign.”
-New Jersey Gov. Phil Murphy, a Democrat, also reiterated his previous call for Menendez to step down.
+From Menendez’s home state, Gov. Phil Murphy and Sen. Cory Booker, both Democrats, reiterated their previous calls for Menendez to step down, and many Democrats on Capitol Hill followed Schumer’s lead, including Judiciary Chairman and Majority Whip Dick Durbin.

 If Menendez doesn’t resign, it would take a two-thirds vote in the Senate to remove him.

-Note: This story has been updated with additional developments and reaction.